rangv/azureiotedgelab/marketplacedeployment/readme.md

     ![Azure IoT Edge VM](/marketplacedeployment/images/07_connect_ssh.png)

 9. Click on **Cloud Shell icon**, opens a cloud shell on the browser.
-Copy the shh command and press enter or you can use **shell.azure.com** in your browser
+Copy the ssh command and press enter or you can use **shell.azure.com** in your browser

     ![Azure IoT Edge VM](/marketplacedeployment/images/08_cloud_shell_ssh.png)